 Initial dire predictions around the spread of the deadly COVID-19 pandemic in sub-Saharan Africa have not come to pass.
 The fragility of many of Africa’s health systems—including underfunded hospitals, low doctor-to-patient ratios, high disease burdens, and gaps in access to vital pharmaceuticals and medical supplies such as ventilators—at first portended devastating outcomes for Africa’s citizens.
-So far, though, Africa has not been hit as hard as other regions of the world, partly due to efforts at the continental, national, and even individual levels of citizens who responded expeditiously to the lockdown and other measures.
-Then again, the continent is not yet out of the woods when it comes to the pandemic, especially as new, more infectious variants spread around the world.

 To subscribe or manage your subscriptions to our top event topic lists, please visit our event topics page.